 - Always open

 - Get a map here or buy a pocket guide from the Anza-Borrego Desert Natural History Association

 - You need to drive as they are too spread out to walk between

-This all began which the owner of the Galleta Meadows Estate, Dennis Avery, decided he really wanted to add a bunch of free standing art to his massive property.
-He enlisted the help of Ricardo Breceda who began crafting these amazing sculptures and they started to pop up around the desert.
-Mr. Breceda often claims that he is done creating the sculptures but then another one pops up in the barren landscape and the speculation continues.
+This all began when the owner of the Galleta Meadows Estate, Dennis Avery, decided he really wanted to add a bunch of free-standing art pieces to his massive property.
+He enlisted the help of Ricardo Breceda, who began crafting these amazing sculptures, and they started to pop up around the desert.
+Mr. Breceda often claims that he is done creating the sculptures, but then another one pops up in the barren landscape, and the speculation continues.

-If you are driving from LA or San Diego you will want to proceed down S22 into the valley that houses Anza Borrego.
-From here the sculptures are literally all over the next 10 square miles.
-Since the surrounding landscape is so barren it is easy to see them while you are driving.
+If you are driving from LA or San Diego, you will want to proceed down S22 into the valley that houses Anza Borrego.
+From here, the sculptures are all over the next 10 square miles.
+Since the surrounding landscape is so barren, it is easy to see them while you are driving.
 Some are right off the road while others are off in the distance, but most have at least some sort of dirt road to get to them (be careful driving these as they can have some sandy parts).
-You will want to pick up a map in the city center if you are wanting to see them all as the map will direct you to them.
+You will want to pick up a map in the city center if you want to see them all as the map will direct you to them.

 Here are my favorites:

 The Sea Dragon

 No list would be complete without mentioning the sea dragon as it is the biggest in the sheer size of all the sculptures, and it actually crosses the road, so it is impossible to miss.
 The dragon must be seen to be believed.
 When I saw it for the first time, I just wandered down the entire body to see all of the intricacies in its build.